abSarpong/pharmacy-inventory-system/README.md

 To get this app up and runing, the following steps needs to be followed carefully:

 ## Install node if you don't already have it installed

-Download node from official [website](https://nodejs.org/en/) or via commandline by running
+Download node from official [website](https://nodejs.org/en/) or via commandline interface by typing

 `npm install -g npm`

+## Install react via commandline interface by typing the following command

+`npm install -g create-react-app`

-Check for successful installation of node by running the following command: Version should be at least 5.2.0 or newer
+## Check for successful installation of node by typing the following command: Version should be at least 5.2.0 or newer

 `node -v`

 ## Clone the app from this repo